Simulating quantum computation: how many "bits" for "it"?: Main result

 \subsection{General case}

 Theorem~\ref{Theorem:MainResult} used a simplified version of QCM, where, without loss in computational power, all Clifford gates have been eliminated and the measurement sequence is shrunk to at most $n$ commuting Pauli measurements.
 In the remainder of this section we demonstrate that the bound on the size of the reachable phase space region does not increase much if we do not make these simplifications, i.e., if we admit arbitrarily long sequences of (potentially non-commuting) Pauli measurements, and Clifford gates between them.
-Specifically, we have the following additional result.